kandluis/algorithms-course/_announcements/week-0.md

 #### Week 0 Student Hours

-In-person student hours for Week 0 will be held in Blueford Library !
+Given the restrictions to ERIC, all student hours for Week 0-4 will be held over [Zoom](https://ncat.zoom.us/j/7927890938)!

+This includes the normally "in-person" student hours of:

 - Monday: 1:30pm - 2:30pm in Room 2.
 - Wednesday: 1:30pm - 2:30pm in Room 1.